TheWolfpacker - TheWolfpacker.com bracket: Best NC State game since 2000, round one

 TheWolfpacker.com premium members can vote on this poll on the message board here.

-The victory avenged an embarrassing 51-point loss to the Heels a year before in Chapel Hill.
+The Hoosiers had a field goal attempt inside 40 yards to tie the game with seven seconds to go, but Terrence Holt blocked the kick and time expired to secure the victory.

-More first round action of best NCSU game since 2000.
-The 3 seed is Russell Wilson 2-yard Hail Mary game.
-Pack rallied down 19-10 at UNC for 29-25 win.
-The 6 seed is Kevin Keatts' 1st trip to Chapel Hill, and Al Freeman on fire from 3 in a OT win.
-Details: https://t.co/vUZ3MUOFq1— The Wolfpacker (@TheWolfpacker) May 3, 2020
+Final region (Reynolds) first round action of best NCSU game since 2000: Top seed the Pack women ACC title win over FSU in March.
+The 8 seed is Philip Rivers' last minute TD to Koren Robinson & Terrence Holt blocking FG in a 41-38 win at Indiana.
+Details: https://t.co/rGcFpxVbmB— The Wolfpacker (@TheWolfpacker) May 4, 2020

-No. 2 seed Pack basketball vs. Connecticut in 2005 NCAA Tournament against No. 7 seed football against Georgia Tech in 2000
+No. 4 seed baseball vs. Vanderbilt in 2012 NCAA Regional against No. 5 seed football vs. No. 15 East Carolina in 2008

 TheWolfpacker.com premium members can vote on this poll on the message board here.